Skip to Main Content

 AML patients may be at risk for:

-Patients who undergo a hematopoietic cell transplant may be at risk for certain late effects.
+Patients who have stem cell transplants may be at risk for certain late effects.